IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/access-config.md

     - kibana.lm
 ```

-If you update the values above then you also need to update the logging-dashboard configuration, so the LM UI may include hyperlinks to the dashboard when an error has occurred.
+If you update the values above then you also need to update the logging-dashboard configuration, so the TNCO UI may include hyperlinks to the dashboard when an error has occurred.
 Set the endpoint to your new hostname or set it the Kubernetes IP (and change the port to the NodePort) if preferred.

 ```yaml
 configurator: